Agentic-Intelligence-Lab/Agentic-Intelligence-Lab.github.io/index.md

 # News

+- 2025-11-08: Two papers accepted at AAAI 2026, and one of them will be presented orally 🎉🎉🎉
 - 2025-10-21: One paper accepted for the AAAI Student Abstract and Poster Program 2026, featuring an oral presentation 🎉🎉🎉
 - 2025-10-09: Our RL-LLM framework Verlog is featured by [JIQIZHIXIN](https://mp.weixin.qq.com/s/jBxNXqqjSnDzEfP5ONyrhA) 🌐🌐🌐
 - 2025-09-19: Two papers accepted at NeurIPS 2025 🎉🎉🎉